think-elearn/ams/docs/index.rst

 ..
-PDC AMS documentation master file, created by sphinx-quickstart.
+AMS documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PDC AMS's documentation!
+Welcome to AMS's documentation!
 ======================================================================

 .. toctree::